University of Liverpool Construction Company (Special Projects) Ltd

 ULCCO (SP) was formed in March 2013 as a result of the contractor, Ocon Construction, entering into administration and being unable to complete a project for the University which was the construction of 1,259 units of student accommodation at Crown Place.
 In order to safeguard the delivery of Crown Place and to maintain both the technical and commercial skills of the staff, the University took the decision to set up a special projects vehicle.
 The staff were transferred from Ocon via a TUPE agreement in February 2013.
 The framework for this company was in the first instance to deliver the student accommodation within budget and to the timetable critical for student occupation, producing a high-quality product.

 The business has now been operating since 2013 and has taken responsibility for delivering much of the residential strategy – Crown Place, Melville Grove and Greenbank.
-It has also successfully delivered a non-residential project for the Management School and is currently on site with the construction of the Teaching Hub on central campus.
+This amounted to 2958 student bedrooms with additional services to a value of £163M.

 The business is unique as its sole purpose is to operate within a framework set by the University and, to a certain degree, is not affected by the economics and open marketplace of the construction industry.
 However, it does operate within the open market with respect to the supply chain and procurement for the various construction services.